amrza/minimal-theme-emacs/README.md

-Im not a big fan of syntax highlighting! to me, syntax highlighting is not only reduce code readability, but its also a distraction! of course many programmers may not agree with this opinion, but for those who does, this color theme is a **VERY** minimalistic color theme which use xterm-256 color set so it has a unified look in both GUI and in Terminal. it comes in two versions: `dark`, and `light`.
+Im not a big fan of syntax highlighting! to me, syntax highlighting is not only reduce code readability, but its also a distraction! of course many programmers may not agree with this opinion, but for those who do, this color theme is a **VERY** minimalistic color theme which use xterm-256 color set so it has a unified look in both GUI and in Terminal. it comes in two versions: `dark`, and `light`.